pedrolamarao/sandbox-jvm-windows/README.md

-Date: 2020-11-27
+Date: 2020-12-11

 # Summary

-This project provides an experimental foreign function interface to Windows' API.
+This project provides an experimental Java foreign function interface to Windows' API.

 # Build